shilohc/rss2018-team4/assets/posts/lab4.md

 ## Overview and Motivations - Akhilan Boopathy

 Before lab 4, we had primarily worked with the LIDAR sensor to detect the robot's environment.
-With this lab 4, we tried to use the robot's onboard forward pointing camera to detect objects in the environment.
-The camera allows for detection of objects when the LIDAR is either unusable for some reason or unable to detect the relevant objects.
-For instance, the LIDAR is unable to detect differences in color, while proper processing of data from a camera would allow for this.
-We had to implement methods to locate objects in the environment such as color space image segmentation.
+With this lab, we tried to use the robot's onboard forward pointing camera to detect objects in the environment.
+The camera allows for detection of objects when the LIDAR is either unusable or unable to detect relevant objects.
+For instance, the LIDAR is unable to detect differences in color, while a camera (given proper processing of its data) can.
+So, we had to implement methods such as color space image segmentation to locate objects in the environment.
 We also had to implement a way to locate an object found in the camera in the reference frame of the physical robot.
 As tests of our ability to detect and find the location of objects, we had to make sure the robot could park in front of an orange cone at a desired distance using just the camera.
 In addition, we had to make sure the robot could follow a curved red line on the floor.

 ## Proposed Approach - Akhilan Boopathy